 Other Thanksgiving recipes:

-This healthy sweet potato casserole is easy to make ahead of time and it can be done in a couple of different ways.
+This healthy sweet potato casserole is easy to make ahead of time in several different ways.

 - Assemble the entire casserole.
-When I’m making this for Thanksgiving I assemble the casserole the day before, cover it with foil, and refrigerate.
-When I’m ready to bake it I continue with the recipe.
-The only difference is I’ll add on 5 minutes of cooking time since the casserole is going into the oven cold.
+When making this for Thanksgiving, I assemble the casserole the day before, cover it with foil, and refrigerate it.
+When I’m ready to bake it, I continue with the recipe.
+The only difference is I’ll add 5 minutes of cooking time since the casserole is going into the oven cold.